evillase/py_project_template/README.md

 # Example python project template
+This template relies on poetry to manage python dependencies.
-You must start a conda environment to do development within this template.
+A conda environment.yml to do development is provided within this template.
-This template uses conda to install some shell tools, and poetry to install everything else.
-Poetry is used to manage the python project.
+It will install python poetry and some shell tools for development.
+You may bootstrap your environment any way you like.

-Please rename example to your python library and you will also need to modify the pyproject.toml file.
+Please rename example and modify the pyproject.toml file.

 ## Folders
- dev - development environment files example - your python project test - pytest files for your project doc - documentation in rst files
+ dev - development environment and script files example - your python project - please rename it test - pytest files for your project docs - documentation in rst files

 ## Files
  pyproject.toml - project definition file
+ .pre-commit.yaml - configuration for pre-commit rules
+ .gitlint - configuration for git message linting rules